niinavi/Jarjestelmaprojekti/documents/contents.md

 File which contains mappings between role and machine is called top file.

-Minion which ID or other feature, like grains, is matching top file configuration will apply state(s) that are defined in top file.
+Minion which ID or other feature, like grains, is matching top file configuration will apply state(s) that are defined in top file. (source )

 ## 3.2 States created in ELK-stack project

 Our Salt states are on GitHub
 [Salt states](https://github.com/niinavi/Jarjestelmaprojekti/tree/master/srv/salt)

+We followed Pkg-file-service pattern in our Salt states, each state will install package, configure it and run it as service.
+Service means that Salt is following changes in configurations, and it does restart to service if configuration has changed.
+(Karvinen )

-We just describe them in next chapters briefly because code itself should be self declarative.
+We will explain states in next chapters briefly because code itself should be self declarative.

 ### 3.2.1 Installation on Master server